EVENTS

 We will be hosting a series of Green Gardening talks covering topics that will help you garden in a more sustainable and environmentally friendly way.

-Mark Ayres will talk about Sustainable Drainage Systems (SuDS) to manage stormwater, in particular rain gardens.
+Kings Cliffe resident, Mark Ayres, will be talking about Sustainable Drainage Systems (SuDS) to manage stormwater, in particular rain gardens.
 He will explain how they work, things to consider, and planting suggestions.
-Becoming more relevant with climate change.
+Rain gardens are becoming more relevant with climate change, but are so far quite ‘leading edge’ in the UK.

 Alexander Hodgson from Living Soil will be talking about an earth-saving revolution using effective microorganisms in soil, and particularly Bokashi Composting.
 He is an expert in this fascinating organic way of starting and enhancing your home composting.